Fellowship: University of Massachusetts Amherst

-The mission of the CCPH Post-Graduate W.E.B.
-Du Bois Scholars Fellowship is to continue the multicultural training and clinical experience of the early career clinician who has successfully completed the masters in social work.
+The mission of the CCPH W.E.B.
+Du Bois Diversity Fellowship is to continue the multicultural training and clinical experience of the early career clinician who has successfully completed the masters in social work.
 We will offer continued supervised clinical experience, to deepen and broaden the fellow's clinical skills.
-Our goal is for them to leave the fellowship en route to the independent level of clinical practice and prepared to take on leadership roles.
+Our goal is for them to leave the fellowship en route to the independent level of clinical practice.
 Fellows will be expected, in addition to general clinical responsibilities, to provide training and support to underrepresented campus communities.

 The training philosophy/educational model is focused on developing practitioners in a university-based managed care setting.
-The core of this model lies in the mentor-apprenticeship supervisory relationships.
-Our goal is to produce very competent multi-modal practitioners who will successfully transfer treatment skills to a variety of outpatient settings within the rapidly evolving world of health care.
+Our goal is to support competent multi-modal practitioners who will successfully transfer treatment skills to a variety of outpatient settings within the rapidly evolving world of health care.
 To achieve this fellows will continue as a part of our multidisciplinary treatment teams utilizing a variety of brief treatment modalities to address a wide range of diagnoses and presenting problems.
 These include intensive brief therapies for individuals, couples, crisis intervention, on-call management of emergencies, and outreach/consultation.
 Disciplines represented within the treatment teams include clinical psychology, psychiatry, advanced practice nursing, clinical social work, together with trainees in psychology and social work.
-In addition, a “web of mentors” specifically drawn from a pool of qualified licensed clinicians of color will be engaged to mentor and support the W.E.B.
+In addition, a mentor specifically drawn from a pool of qualified licensed clinicians of color from outside the UMass community will be engaged to mentor and support the W.E.B.
 Du Bois Fellows.

 Eligibility: Successful completion of social work master’s degree.